Hi, I'm Sébastien Wilmet, I come from Belgium, and I'm a GNOME developer.

 - 2017: became a co-maintainer of Devhelp.

-I also contribute from time to time to other modules, like GLib and GTK+.
+I also contribute from time to time to other GNOME modules, like GLib and GTK.

 Ease the creation of new text editors

-When I started to develop LaTeXila, I figured out that it was not that easy to create a new text editor based on GTK+ and GtkSourceView.
-In fact if you looked at the source code of gedit, there was 50,000 lines of code just to implement the core features (without the plugins).
+When I started to develop GNOME LaTeX, I figured out that it was not that easy to create a new text editor based on GTK and GtkSourceView.
+In fact if you looked at the source code of gedit back then, there was 50,000 lines of code just to implement the core features (without the plugins).

-As the GtkSourceView and Tepl roadmap shows, there is still a lot of work to do.
+But there is still a lot of work to do in this area.

 Improve the GNOME developer experience

-Another thing that I figured out when I started to develop LaTeXila was that there was no good documentation for beginners on how to write a GTK+ application in C. More specifically, what the code architecture should look like.
-To fill that gap, I've started to write this guide, to explain the things that I would have wanted to know when I started.
+Another thing that I figured out when I started to develop GNOME LaTeX was that there was no good documentation for beginners on how to write a GTK application in C. More specifically, what the code architecture should look like.
+To fill that gap, I've started to write this small book, to explain the things that I would have wanted to know when I started.

 Why I'm on Liberapay